COCORELI: Enforcing Execution Preconditions for Reliable Collaborative Instruction Following: Environment dataset details

 \subsection{Task (iii)}

-In these examples, every single instruction is fully specified.
+For this task, every single instruction is fully specified.
 The instructions themselves are complex, drawing away from the simple template style approach we were following.
+The shapes are constructed from 2 to 6 instructions.
+Some of these contain the same type of part, while others have a variety of parts and colors.
+The Moroccan Bridge structure is a highly complex shape composed of 18 {\sc Environment} parts.
+A detailed list and a visualization of the shapes in the {\sc Environment} for this task is below.
 Here is a sample: \begin{quote} \textbf{[Turn 1]}<Architect>Starting on the second row and second column, place a magenta washer\\ \textbf{[Turn 2]}<Architect> On the third row, a column of four more magenta washers.
 All in the second column\\ \textbf{...} \end{quote}

 A detailed list of the 10 complex shapes used for Task (iii): Construction of complex shapes \\ \begin{itemize} \item \textbf{A}: 14 parts (magenta washers) | 6 instructions \item \textbf{B}: 10 parts (various parts/colors) | 4 instructions (see Figure~\ref{fig:b-shape}) \item \textbf{C}: 8 parts (green screws) | 3 instructions \item \textbf{D}: 10 parts (various parts/colors) | 4 instructions \item \textbf{E}: 10 parts (various parts/colors) | 4 instructions \item \textbf{G}: 17 parts (various parts/colors) | 5 instructions \item \textbf{+}: 9 parts (magenta bolts) | 3 instructions \item \textbf{Square}: 16 parts (various bolts) | 4 instructions \item \textbf{X}: 10 parts (various bolts) | 2 instructions \item \textbf{Moroccan Bridge structure}: A composite shape, made up of a complex shape that has to be learned as a \textbf{Moroccan Bridge} (5 parts of various colors) and reused, alongside 5 other standard parts | 8 instructions (see Figure~\ref{fig:moroccan-shape}). \end{itemize}